shirne/zxing-dart/README.md

 A Dart port of [zxing](https://github.com/zxing/zxing) that encode and decode multiple 1D/2D barcodes, Supported qrcode, pdf417, oned, maxicode, datamatrix, aztec.

+## Why

+* Pure Dart implementation, no need to rely on native packages, good platform compatibility
+* Provide pure Dart encoding for all platforms
+* Provide pure Dart decoding for all platforms
+* Research learning and an exploration of Dart language

+...
+At present, this package is far inferior to other native packages in decoding speed and accuracy, and can be used as a decoding tool and some platforms (such as Web and Desktop).
+I will also continue to pay attention to the improvement of zxing and the improvement of the performance problems in this project.
+And welcome suggestions for improvement from those with experience in decoding algorithms and image algorithms.

 ## Feature